kvz/airbud/README.md

 `operationTimeout` - Timeout of a single operation in milliseconds.
 Default is `30000`

 `retries` - The maximum amount of times to retry the operation.
-Default is `2`
+Default is `4`

 `factor` - The exponential factor to use.
-Default is `2`
+Default is `2.99294`

 `minInterval` - The number of milliseconds before starting the first retry.
-Default is `3000`
+Default is `5000`

 `maxInterval` - The maximum number of milliseconds between two retries.
 Default is `Infinity`

 `randomize` - Randomizes the intervals by multiplying with a factor between 1 to 2.
-Default is `false`
+Default is `true`

 `parseJson` - Automatically parse JSON.
 Default is `null`, but default is `true` for `Airbud.json()`